• Skip to primary navigation

 Duncan Barrett

-16th February 2019 by Duncan Barrett
+16/02/2019 by Duncan Barrett

-Duncan Barrett is a writer and editor, specialising in biography and memoir.
-He grew up in London and studied English at Jesus College, Cambridge.
-In 2010 he edited the First World War memoirs of pacifist saboteur Ronald Skirth, published as The Reluctant Tommy.
 He is co-author, with Nuala Calvi, of a trio of Sunday Times Top 10 bestsellers: The Sugar Girls, which was ranked second in the history bestsellers of 2012, GI Brides, which was also a New York Times bestseller in America, and The Girls Who Went to War.
-His first solo title, Men of Letters: The Post Office Heroes Who Fought the Great War, was nominated for the People’s Book Prize.
+Their fourth history title, The Sugar Girls of Love Lane, was published in 2024.

 Published works: